tomersh/papyrus/README.md

 papyrus
 =======

-Protocol driven framework for automatic ViewController loading and rendering for iPhone apps.
+Protocol driven framework for automatic loading and rendering of ViewControllers for iPhone apps.